MV10/EventStreamDotNet/Docs/quickstart.md

 Refer to the API pages for details, but a brief description of the common methods follows:

-* `GetCopyOfState` - returns a copy of the manager's domain data model
+* `GetCopyOfState` - returns a copy of the manager's domain data object
 * `PostDomainEvent` - logs a single new domain event to the stream, returns an updated domain data model
 * `PostDomainEvents` - logs multiple new domain events to the stream, returns an updated domain data model

+Refer to the CQRS classes in the demo project for examples of using these.

 ### Other Functionality